bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	typeNum                     integer     Type of the AJAX-call.
 Don´t change it.
 190675
 	=========================== =========== ============================================== ====================

-*) If you enable AJAX, you should know this:
+AJAX*) If you enable AJAX, you should know this:

   - The FlexForms will be ignored, because the AJAX-call does not know the plugin.